responsive web design for all devices using php superglobal variables

 After struggling for many years, trying to make fancy website designs, our Lord Jesus Christ, two weeks ago, instructed me to look at the HTTP User Agent.
 That blew me away.
-It suddenly became very easy to design websites for differing screen sizes.
+It suddenly became very easy to design websites, doing responsive web design, for differing screen sizes.

 At the very beginning of PHP script I checked for the type of device used by the visitor of my website.
 See the code I am using below:-